keerthanamurugaiyan/Interview-notes/Bootstrap.md

             card-deck is a class in Bootstrap 4 used to arrange a group of cards in a horizontal layout with equal spacing between them.
 It ensures that the cards are of equal height, making them visually consistent and aligned.

    **Notes:**
-   The card-deck class was introduced in Bootstrap 4 to arrange cards in a horizontal layout with equal spacing and height.
-However, it is deprecated and no longer available in Bootstrap 5.
-Instead, Bootstrap 5 encourages the use of grid utilities and flexbox classes for similar layouts.
+The **card-deck** class was introduced in **Bootstrap 4 to arrange cards in a horizontal layout with equal spacing and height**.
+However, it is deprecated and no longer available in Bootstrap 5. **Instead, Bootstrap 5 encourages the use of grid utilities and flexbox classes for similar layouts**.